wgross/envDSL/README.md

 Edit-PathVariableContent -Path Env:\Path -Append "c:\tools\bin"
 ```

-this Cmdlet can append or prepend directory names (or lists of directory name) to the specified path-variable. pThaes are sepearted by ';'.
+this Cmdlet can append or prepend directory names (or lists of directory names) to the specified path-variable.
+Pathes are separted by ';' or ':' on unix.
-If a path with the same name is already contains in the list of directories from teh variable, it ist removed and appended/prepended again.
+If a path with the same name is already contained in the list of directories of the variable, it ist removed and appended/prepended again.